m97khaled/Streaming_Sentiment_Analysis/README.md

 # Setiment_Analysis_Covid-19

 ## Data Wrangling:
 The project starts with some data wrangling.
-The dataset was built from 2 different resources:
+The dataset was built from 2 different sources:

 IEEE Coronavirus (COVID-19) Tweets datasets: https://ieee-dataport.org/open-access/coronavirus-covid-19-tweets-dataset#files
 The chosen datasets were: